tom-egan1/data-flow-examples/streams-designer/README.md

-# Simple load from Cloudant to Db2 in Streams Designer (Beta)
+# Simple load from Cloudant to Db2 in `Streams Designer (Beta)`
 This tutorial is an introduction on loading Cloudant documents and saving that data into Db2 within Streams Designer.
 In this tutorial you will:

-1. Set up IBM services Cloudant, Streaming Analytics, Watson Studio, and Db2 Warehouse on Cloud.
+1. Set up IBM services: Cloudant, Streaming Analytics, Watson Studio, and Db2 Warehouse on Cloud.
-1. Create a Python code operator that will load Cloudant documents from the `_changes` endpoint.
+1. Create a Python `Code` operator that will load Cloudant documents from the `_changes` endpoint.
-1. Edit the output schema for the Python code operator.
+1. Edit the output schema for the Python `Code` operator.
 1. Create a Db2 operator and add the connection details.
-1. Map the Code node schema with the target columns in the Db2 table.
+1. Map the `Code` operator schema with the target columns in the Db2 table.
 1. Save and run the streams flow.

 **N.B.
 This is an example only intended as a _starting point_ for using IBM Streams Designer to extract data from Cloudant and insert into Db2 Warehouse on Cloud.
 It is _not_ intended as a drop-in replacement for the deprecated Cloudant warehouse integration.
 In particular this example does not create or alter Db2 tables or handle document deletion.**